influxdata/giraffe/giraffe/README.md

 - **legendCrosshairColor**: _string | Object.
 Optional._ The [_CSS color value_](https://developer.mozilla.org/en-US/docs/Web/CSS/color_value) or styling of the vertical crosshair line through the Plot at where the mouse is hovering, defined as a [_CanvasRenderingContext2D strokeStyle_](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/strokeStyle).

-- **legendDisable**: _boolean.
+- **legendHide**: _boolean.
 Optional.
 Defaults to false when not included._ _true_ means the legend and tooltip will not be rendered. _false_ means the legend and tooltip will be rendered.
 May be overriden.

 - **legendFont**: _string.
 Optional.
 Defaults to '10px monospace' when excluded._ The [_CSS font_](https://developer.mozilla.org/en-US/docs/Web/CSS/font) value for the styling of the legend and tooltip.
 May be overriden.